andreidzehtsiarou/andreidzehtsiarou.github.io/docs/privacy_policy.md

 The Application integrates Google AdMob and other advertising networks.
 These services collect and process data as described in Section 4.2.

 **What the Developer Does NOT Share:**
-- ❌ We do NOT manually share your shopping lists with advertisers
+- We don't manually share your shopping lists with advertisers
-- ❌ We do NOT share your personal content with advertising networks
+- We don't share your personal content with advertising networks
-- ❌ We do NOT sell your personal shopping data to third parties
+- We don't sell your personal shopping data to third parties

 **What Advertising Networks Collect Automatically:**
-- ✅ Device identifiers and device information
+- Device identifiers and device information
-- ✅ Application usage data and interaction patterns
+- Application usage data and interaction patterns
-- ✅ Approximate location (if permissions granted)
+- Approximate location (if permissions granted)
-- ✅ Crash reports and app performance data
+- Crash reports and app performance data

 These services collect this data automatically through their SDKs integrated into the Application.